rodlie/cyan/docs/README.md

-# Cyan 1.99.x
+# Cyan

 ![screenshot](images/screenshot.png)

 Cyan is an simple general-purpose image editor based on [ImageMagick](https://imagemagick.org).
-This is **experimental** software currently under development, not for regular use.
+This is **experimental** software, not for regular use.

 ## Features